ordina-jworks/ordina-jworks.github.io/_posts/2020-08-15-Securing-Applications-Azure-AD.md

 ## Example Application: Tour of Heroes

-As an example of an Angular application, we can use the [Tour of Heroes](https://angular.io/tutorial) Angular tutorial application.
+As an example of an Angular application, we will use the [Tour of Heroes](https://angular.io/tutorial){:target="_blank" rel="noopener noreferrer"} Angular tutorial application.
 Feel free to use your own application as there should not be too many differences.

 Because the Tour of Heroes application uses an in-memory API instead of a Spring Boot application, we should change this in the code.
-Of course, if you are using your own application, you can skip this step.
+Of course, if you are using your own application or checked out [the code from the repository](https://github.com/jmeys/azure-ad-demo-frontend){:target="_blank" rel="noopener noreferrer"}, you can skip this step.

 ```typescript
 // app.module.ts